Studio Ghibli: A Foreigners Perspective (Part 2)

 Credit: Studio Ghibli

-During the film, Jiro states “all I wanted to do was make something beautiful."
+During the film, Jiro states, “All I wanted to do was make something beautiful."
 This striking quote offers us clues as to the inner workings of the man, surely one of the most gifted of his generation.
-Larger than that, curious reader, can one not argue this film came to be a result of similar intentions?

 Previous